privacysandbox/privacy-sandbox-demos/docs/deploy-to-linux-docker.md

 ### Domain Name / URL

-Privacy Sandbox APIs use the domain name in the URL (site origin) to allow/block cross-site data sharing, observe topics, etc. As a result developers cannot rely only on the “localhost” domain for development.
+Privacy Sandbox APIs use the domain name in the URL (site origin) to allow/block cross-site data sharing, observe topics, etc. As a result, developers cannot rely only on the “localhost” domain for development.

-You will re-map individual domain names to loopback address (127.0.0.1), so that each service running on your local environment can be accessed via a
-URL, such as:
+You will re-map individual domain names to the loopback address (127.0.0.1), so that each service running on your local environment can be accessed via a URL, such as:

 - <https://privacy-sandbox-demos-home.dev>
 - <https://privacy-sandbox-demos-shop.dev>
 - …

-There are 2 ways to achieve remapping on your local development environment.
-You can choose either of the 2 options below :
+There are two ways to achieve remapping on your local development environment.
+You can choose either of the two options below :

 1. **Remap hosts to loopback address by editing /etc/hosts on your local machine**

-Edit `/etc/hosts` file
+Edit `/etc/hosts` file:

 ```shell
 # /etc/hosts